adloky/smalls/english/all-dorothys-adventures-in-oz.md

 "Don’t be frightened," continued the machine.
 "They say that they are very terrible, but the Wheelers are harmless enough to anyone that dares to fight them."

 Billina was already pecking away to find something to eat.
 Dorothy sat down and opened her tin dinner-pail.
-In the cover she found a small tank that was full of very nice lemon- ade.
+In the cover she found a small tank that was full of very nice lemonade.
 It was covered by a cup.
 Within the pail were three slices of turkey, two slices of cold tongue, some lobster salad, four slices of bread and butter, a small custard pie, an orange and nine large strawberries, and some nuts and raisins.

 She began her dinner.
 She offered some of it to Tiktok, who declined because, as he said, he was merely a machine.